STRIPED BASS FISHING

 While the Kennebec River does not regularly offer the kind of fishery one might find off Block Island or around Montauk we have times where big fish come in.
 More regularly for us the bigger fish are found out at the beaches.
 However, the Kennebec is a prime location for both beginners and experts.

 Make no mistake; this will not be a passive trip.
 We will not sit back and troll for fish.
 The state of Maine allows anglers to keep one fish per day that is over 28” and under 35".
-However, in 2020 and 2021 only about 1% of all fish caught in Maine were of legal size.
-If you want fish to eat we would suggest an offshore trip on the Papa Jon.
+In 2020 and 2021 only about 1% of all fish caught in Maine were of legal size.
+Last year we saw many more keepers and iw would say more like 8-10% were keepers last year.
+However, If you want fish to eat we would suggest an offshore trip ground fishing on the Papa Jon.